alexpovel/srgn/README.md

           - call-expression: Call expression

       --c-query <TREE-SITTER-QUERY-OR-FILENAME>
           Scope C code using a custom tree-sitter query.
+The query can be given inline or if as a path to a file containing a query.

           [env: C_QUERY=]